Interior Architecture

 Turn your creativity into a career with an accredited program for residential, commercial, and innovative design.

-The Bachelor of Science in Interior Design is offered through the College of Behavioral and Health Sciences at MTSU.
+Earn your Bachelor's of Interior Architecture degree through the College of Behavioral and Health Sciences at MTSU.

 Want to learn how to turn your passion for creative design into a career?
-When you are in a space, do you take notice of your surroundings and immediately think of ways to make it better?
+When you're in a space, do you take notice of your surroundings and think of ways to make it better?
 The interior design program at MTSU offers the skills and knowledge you need to connect people to the spaces where they live, work, learn, and play.
-Interior designers are trained to create residential and commercial spaces that protect and enhance the health, safety, welfare, and well-being of the public.
-From proper lighting to ergonomics, studying Interior Design can open up a world of opportunities for those with creative minds.
+Interior architects create residential and commercial spaces that protect and enhance the health, safety, welfare, and well-being of the public.
+From proper lighting to ergonomics, studying Interior Architecture can open up a world of opportunities for those with creative minds.

-The Interior Design curriculum meets the requirements for Allied membership in the American Society of Interior Designers and Affiliate membership in the International Interior Design Association.
-Accredited by the Council for Interior Design Accreditation (www.accredit-id.org), the B.S. degree offers preparation for entry-level positions in residential and contract design firms, sales, design consulting, computer-aided design, and other related design areas.
-The program includes a major in Interior Design and a professional core in Human Sciences, art, and business.
-The Interior Design Program leading to the Bachelor of Science (B.S.) degree in Interior Design is accredited by the Council for Interior Design Accreditation, 206 Grandville Avenue, Suite 350, Grand Rapids, MI 49503.
+The Interior Architecture Program leading to the Bachelor of Science (B.S.) degree in Interior Architecture is accredited by the Council for Interior Design Accreditation, 206 Grandville Avenue, Suite 350, Grand Rapids, MI 49503.
 The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
-The Bachelor of Science (B.S.) degree in Interior Design granted by Middle Tennessee State University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
+The Bachelor of Science (B.S.) degree in Interior Architecture granted by Middle Tennessee State University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.
-This program is approved for the Academic Common Market.
+This program is eligible for the Academic Common Market.

 Middle Tennessee State University is accredited by Council for Interior Design Accreditation (www.accredit-id.org) and The National Association of Schools of Art & Design.